- To ensure you don’t lose connection when needed, you should look for an NBN provider that offers plans with a backup.

 When an internet plan has a 4G backup, this means that the modem can connect both to the NBN and to the wireless network your mobile phones use to connect to the internet.
 Many users overlook this feature, but this can come in handy once your home connection goes out.

-4G connection speed can reach up to 100Mbps.
+Optus4G connection speed can reach up to 100Mbps.
+This is because the networks of some providers have been upgraded to offer this speed.
+Rest assured that the other NBN providers are working on their network upgrades.
 However, when it’s used as a backup connection, it will be limited to 12Mbps.
 That’s slower than the regular NBN plan, but having slow internet is undoubtedly better than having no internet at all.
 That said, here are the providers you’ll want to consider.

 All Optus NBN plans include the Optus Ultra WiFi Modem — a modem-router that doubles as a 4G backup device.
 So if your area is not NBN ready yet, you can use the 4G backup feature as a temporary connection.
 All of Optus’s NBN plans have unlimited data, and the same goes for your backup data.
 However, the backup is restricted to 2Mbps for upload and 25Mbps for download speeds.

 Optus NBN plans are contract-free.
 However, you need to use their service for at least 36 months if you don’t want to pay extra to keep the Optus Ultra WiFi Modem.
-If you switch providers before the 36 months ended, you will need to pay a penalty fee of $252 with $7 deducted for each month you’ve been with Optus.
+If you switch providers before the 36-month end, you will need to pay a penalty fee of $252 with $7 deducted for each month you’ve been with Optus.

 So, for example, if you switch providers after a year, you’ll be charged $168.
 However, switching providers after two years would mean you’ll only have to pay $84.